andrewacashner/hearingfaithms/chapters/chapter-3.md

-Padilla's 1657 villancico would have been performed facing a high altar retable on which the actual altar was flanked by an image of the Adoration of the Shepherds on the left and the Visitation of the Magi on the right.
+Padilla's 1657 villancico would have been performed facing a high altar retable on which the actual altar was flanked by an image of the Adoration of the Shepherds on the left and the Visitation of the Magi on the right (figure `ref:fig:Puebla-Ferrer-Retablo`).
 This "Altar of the Kings" was completed by Pedro García Ferrer and consecrated by bishop Juan de Palafox y Mendoza in 1649, thus places images of human encounters with the incarnate Christ at the closest visual proximity to the